SlavaPere/SensorEffector/README.md

 ~ 30 minutes of connecting parts

 3. Mechanical Assembly/Schematic
-See below for assembly of the system….
+See below for assembly of the system…

 [!Image](https://raw.githubusercontent.com/SlavaPere/SensorEffector/master/assembly.png)